storesafe/cordova-sqlite-storage/README.md

   - Truncation issue with UNICODE `\u0000` character (same as `\0`)
   - No background processing
   - INCORRECT error code (0) and INCONSISTENT error message (missing actual error info) in error callbacks ref: [litehelpers/Cordova-sqlite-storage#539](https://github.com/litehelpers/Cordova-sqlite-storage/issues/539)
-  - Not possible to read BLOB column values
+  - Not possible to directly SELECT BLOB column value type (recommended solution is to use HEX function to retrieve the data in a manner that works consistently across all platform implementations as well as (WebKit) Web SQL; XXX also offers BASE64 function)
   - Windows platform version uses `UTF-16le` internal database encoding while the other platform versions use `UTF-8` internal encoding. (`UTF-8` internal encoding is preferred ref: [litehelpers/Cordova-sqlite-storage#652](https://github.com/litehelpers/Cordova-sqlite-storage/issues/652))
 - The macOS platform version ("osx" platform) is not tested in a release build and should be considered pre-alpha.
 - Android versions supported: 2.3.3 - 7.1.1 (API level 10 - 25), depending on Cordova version ref: <https://cordova.apache.org/docs/en/latest/guide/platforms/android/>